2001 Volkswagen Jetta VR6 from North America - Comments

 Hi, I just bought a 2001 New Beetle and I have the same crayon smell!
 It's so disappointing and too big of a purchase to just dismiss.

-I contacted the dealership from where it was purchased and they said it could be the ventilation system or the carpet, costing $300-600 respectively.
+I contacted the dealership from where it was purchased, and they said it could be the ventilation system or the carpet, costing $300-600 respectively.

-I have contacted VW USA hoping that they will replace the carpet, etc. If not, I am going to contact a lawyer to file a complaint or begin a class action suite.
+I have contacted VW USA hoping that they will replace the carpet, etc. If not, I am going to contact a lawyer to file a complaint or begin a class action suit.
 I do not know how else to get this resolved.
 I have read comment after comment, web page after web page, and feel that they need to have some accountability for this.
 I am also reporting this to the Better Business Bureau at http://www.bbb.org/.
 I suggest you do the same.

-If I find out any more information I will post it here.
+If I find out any more information, I will post it here.

 6th Oct 2005, 15:52